twitchtv/twirp/docs/command_line.md

 sidebar_label: "Command line parameters"
 ---

-In general, twirp shouldn't need command line parameters.
-There are some complex cases, though, where they are the only way to get things, particularly around setting the import path to be used in generated code.
+In general, Twirp's Go generator shouldn't need command line parameters.
+There are some complex cases, though, where they are the only way to get things done, particularly when setting the import path to be used in generated code.

 # How to pass command line parameters